KrisChe8/event_board/event_board/README.md

 ## Overview

 **Events Platform** is a dynamic single-page application that allows businesses to share their events with the community, and lets community members sign up for events, participate, and add those events to their Google Calendar.
 The platform provides two user roles: business owners, who can create and manage events, and participants, who can explore and join events.
 This application is built with **React.js + Vite**, JavaScript, AXIOS, HTML, and CSS, and uses **Supabase** as the backend.
-User authentication is handled via **Google Authentication**.
+User authentication is handled via **Google Authentication**, and the payment system is integrated with **Stripe** for secure ticket purchasing.

 ## Features

 - **Authentication**: Users can sign in via Google Authentication.
+- **Google Calendar Integration**:
+  - Business users can add their corporate events to Google Calendar (free of charge).
-- **Google Calendar Integration**: Participants can easily add events to their Google Calendar.
+  - Participants can add events to Google Calendar if the event is free or external.
+For paid corporate events, participants need to purchase a ticket to add the event to their calendar.
-- **Stripe Payments**: Users can buy tickets.
+- **Stripe Payments**: Participants can buy tickets.

 ### Business Users: